mpalet/zerotier-dns/README.md

 # How often to poll the ZeroTier controller in minutes.
 refresh: 30

-# Whether to include offline members
+# Include members that are currently offline.
 include-offline: true

 # Enable debug messages.